-(Psalms 103:10) He does not deal with us according to our sins, nor repay us according to our iniquities.
+(Psalms 103:10) he does not treat us as our sins deserve or repay us according to our iniquities.

 The LORD will deal with us in lovingkindness according to His holy and loving character instead of dealing with us according to our sins and iniquities.
 The LORD's lovingkindness toward those who have rebelled against Him and have done evil stands in sharp contrast to the ways our fallen human nature sometimes leads us against those who have offended us.
 The LORD deals with us to make us better people, more loving people, and loyal followers of the LORD.
 If the LORD repaid us according to our iniquities and sins, we could never stand before Him without guilt and at peace with Him and within ourselves.